Undergraduate Information and Degree Requirements

 - recommendation for licensure.

 Professional Education Faculty members, staff, and/or administrators may delay a student in moving through the Decision Points if a student demonstrates deficiencies in meeting course or Program Standards.
-To correct the deficiencies, faculty, staff, and/or administrators may file a Notification of Concern, indicating how the student can remedy the deficiency.
-Only after the deficiencies are resolved may the student expect to move forward in the Program and be recommended for a teaching license.
+Teacher Education Referrals may be filed by faculty, staff, and/or administrators, which can prevent a student form being recommended for licensure.
+Correcting the Teacher Education Referral may allow the student to move forward in the Program and be recommended for a teaching license.

 Suspension from the Teacher Education Program

-Emergency Suspension: Any student may be suspended immediately by the Director of Educator Preparation for extreme, unforeseen circumstances such as endangerment of students, disruption of schools/classes, felonious behaviors, or ethical violations.
+Emergency Suspension: Any student may be suspended immediately by the Associate Dean of Undergraduate Studies and Teacher Education for extreme, unforeseen circumstances such as endangerment of students, disruption of schools/classes, felonious behaviors, or ethical violations.
 Such suspensions will be referred to university officials and may become permanent.

 Re-admission to the Teacher Education Program

 The decision to re-admit students on a probationary status will be made by the Teacher Candidate Professional Review Committee.
 Conditions for probationary re-admission are determined on a case-by-case basis by the Committee and in accordance with conditions determined at the time of suspension.
-Upon successful completion of the probationary period, the Teacher Candidate Professional Review Committee determines conditions for full re-admission and may recommend such to the Teacher Education Executive Council, which makes the final decision.
+Upon successful completion of the probationary period, the Teacher Candidate Professional Review Committee determines conditions for full re-admission.

 Suspension for a second time is considered permanent.
 Only the most extreme circumstances would warrant consideration for re-admission a second time.
 Consideration of readmission following a second suspension from the teacher education program is determined by the Teacher Education Executive Council.